-- Word attachments open in Word Web App, which displays the document in the equivalent of Print Layout view in Microsoft Word.
+- Word and PDF attachments open in Word Web App, which displays the document in the equivalent of Print Layout view in Microsoft Word.

 - PowerPoint attachments open in PowerPoint Web App, which lets you advance through the slides and view speaker notes.
 You can also view the presentation as a slide show, including transitions and slide animations.

-- Excel attachments open in Excel Web App, where you can view data, or switch to another worksheet in the workbook.
+- Excel attachments open in Excel Web App, where you can view data, and switch to another worksheet in the workbook.

 Printing the document

 Print the attachment using commands in Office Web Apps rather than your web browser.

 On the File tab click Print > Print to PDF (Or, in Excel Web App: just click Print on the File tab, and then click Print again.

 And then click the link for viewing the PDF.
 Open the PDF to print the document.